cdapio/cdap/docs/install-guide/source/install.rst

      - Size of log buckets in milliseconds
    * - ``log.saver.event.processing.delay.ms``
      - ``8000``
-     - Size of memory buffer of logs in milliseconds
+     - Buffer log events in memory for given time, in milliseconds
    * - ``log.saver.num.instances``
      - ``1``
      - Log Saver instances to run in YARN